The Real Estate Sector

 o Full repatriation of original investment after three years.

-O 51% FDI allowed in single-brand retail outlets and 100 % in cash and carry through the automatic route.
+O 51% FDI is allowed in single-brand retail outlets, and 100 % is in cash and carried through the automatic route.

-Therefore, all the above factors can be attributed to the phenomenal growth of this sector.
+Therefore, all the above factors can be attributed to this sector’s phenomenal growth.
 With significant growth and investment opportunities emerging in this industry, the Indian realty sector became a potential goldmine for many international investors.
-Foreign direct investment (FDI) inflows into the industry are estimated to be between US$ 5 billion and US$ 5.50 billion.
+Foreign direct investment (FDI) inflows into the industry are estimated to be between US$5 billion and US$5.50 billion.

 Topmost real estate investors in the foray